 this method only for situations where the data type is unknown.
 You can evaluate

-the costs of running Cloud DLP using the
+the costs of running Sensitive Data Protection using the

 Google Cloud pricing calculator.

-To provide examples of transformation, this document has several associated tutorials that use a dataset.
-The dataset contains CSV files with fixed columns, as demonstrated in the following table.
+For examples of transformation, this document refers to a dataset that contains CSV files with fixed columns, as demonstrated in the following table.

 ||Not applicable||Deterministic encryption (DE)|